Are you going to build your new website for mobile users?

-Create a mobile website with a touchscreen-friendly navigation that makes it easy for your potential customers to find they need on the go.
+Create a mobile website with touchscreen-friendly navigation that makes it easy for your potential customers to find what they need on the go.

 Excellent!
 You are on the right post.
 Now how to make such websites.
-Here in the article, I am going to list 10 best practice for mobile website development.
+Here in the article, I will list ten best practices for mobile website development.

-Responsive design: make the page, URL, images and everything remain same the only CSS give it a different look based on browser width.
+Responsive design: make the page, URL, images, and everything remain the same.
+The only CSS gives it a different look based on browser width.

-RESS/Adaptive/Dynamic Serving: In which URL remain the same but server send different HTML CSS based on device type.
+RESS/Adaptive/Dynamic Serving: The URL remains the same, but the server sends different HTML CSS based on device type.

-Mobile Site: This type of website hosted on subdomain e.g. m.domain.in.
+Mobile Site: This type of website is hosted on a subdomain, e.g., m.domain.in.

-If you want to spend low budget or limited resources on the mobile web you can use user-friendly content management system like WordPress.
-You can buy a premium template, there are thousands of themes available online.
-Always chose a light weight and fast theme that is optimized for a mobile device.
+If you want to spend a low budget or limited resources on the mobile web, you can use a user-friendly content management system like WordPress.
+You can buy a premium template; thousands of themes are available online.
+Always choose a lightweight and fast theme optimized for a mobile device.

-Heading of your content should be shorter and sweet do not wrap heading over more than 2 lines it pushes your content down the page and out of the frame for users.
-Make them short and focused without telling the whole story.
+The heading of your content should be shorter and sweet.
+Do not wrap heading over more than two lines.
+It pushes your content down the page and out of the frame for users.
+Instead, make them short and focused without telling the whole story.

 - Use placeholder text on form inputs:

 In small input form where context is obvious.
-You should use placeholder text instead of labels for e.g. login form, search box and address box.
+It would be best to use placeholder text instead of labels, e.g., login form, search box, and address box.

 - Reduce the Images size:

-According to google guidelines speed (Website Loading speed) helps in ranking and it is the most important factor for a mobile site.
-Don’t use high quality images to achieve fancy effects like gradients and shadows.
-Learn the basics of what is possible with CSS and incorporate those into your design.
+According to Google guidelines, speed (Website Loading speed) helps rank, and it is the most critical factor for a mobile site.
+Don’t use high-quality images to achieve fancy effects like gradients and shadows.
+Instead, learn the basics of CSS’s possible and incorporate those into your design.

 - Create Fluid Layouts:

 Each mobile device has different dimensions.
 Don’t just design for a 320-pixel width devices there is plenty of width like 176,240,320,360,480,600 dimensions.
-Make your layout flexible and fluid ensures it displays on different screen size.
+Make your layout flexible and fluid, ensuring it displays different screen sizes.

 - Use Icons Where Appropriate:

-Smartly used icon can improve performance of responsive mobile web design in a number of ways.
-Well designed, appropriate iconography help replace lengthy bursts of text, which is especially helpful on smaller screens where space is at a premium.
+The smartly used icon can improve the performance of responsive mobile web design in several ways.
+First, well-designed, appropriate iconography help replace long bursts of text, which is beneficial on smaller screens where space is premium.

 About The Author: